- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-How healthy are your pet's teeth, gums and mouth?
+How healthy are your pet's teeth, gums, and mouth?
 While you might be alerted to trouble by bleeding, swollen gums, foul breath, broken teeth or expressions of pain, many dental problems can lurk undetected -- and these problems can seriously threaten your pet's teeth and health.
 Fortunately, regular professional attention can go a long way toward preventing or resolving these issues.
 If you're looking for pet dental care in Antioch, Brentwood, Nashville or Franklin TN, look no further than the Antioch veterinarians at PetMed.

 Your pet's mouth vulnerable to many of the same dental dangers as your own.
 The most common and worrying problem, periodontal disease, affects up to four-fifths of all pets age 3 and older.
-This inflammation of the gums is caused by bacteria that live off of the tartar (a rough, hardened substances that starts out as dental plaque) attached to tooth enamel.
-Periodontal disease gradually destroys gum tissue, the ligaments that hold teeth in place, and portions of the underlying jawbone, causing tooth loss.
+This inflammation of the gums is caused by bacteria that live off of the tartar (a rough, hardened substances that start out as dental plaque) attached to tooth enamel.
+The periodontal disease gradually destroys gum tissue, the ligaments that hold teeth in place, and portions of the underlying jawbone, causing tooth loss.
 The bacteria can then travel from the mouth to the vital organs, causing serious damage there as well.
-Teeth cleaning for pets is therefore an essential aspect of our pet dental care in Antioch TN.
+Teeth cleaning for pets is, therefore, an essential aspect of our pet dental care in Antioch TN.
 Our vet team removes tartar above and below the gum line, discouraging bacterial infiltration for a healthier mouth.
 Professional teeth cleaning for pets is far more efficient at removing tartar than even the most skillful home tooth-brushing regimen.